New Zealand Union of Students' Associations

 The New Zealand Union of Students' Associations (NZUSA) was a representative body that advocated for the interests of tertiary students in New Zealand.
 Between 1935 and 2006, it was known as the New Zealand University Students' Association, until it merged with the national polytechnic students' association.

 The association ceased operating in 2024.
-A successor, the Aotearoa Tertiary Students' Association, was established by the students associations from seven of eight New Zealand universites.
+A successor, the Aotearoa Tertiary Students' Association, was established by the students associations from seven of eight New Zealand universities.

 History

 The organisation was founded in 1929 as the New Zealand National Union of Students, and initially focussed its activities on sporting and social concerns.
 It changed its name to the New Zealand University Students' Association in 1935, and over time gave greater focus to issues concerning student welfare, such as student access to healthcare.
 It developed a strong involvement in social issues during the 1960s and 1970s, opposing the Vietnam War, apartheid, and racial immigration policies, as well as supporting homosexual law reform.

 The association had a long history of advocating for its members by opposing New Zealand Government policies it viewed as not in the interests of students.
 During the 1990s and 2000s the New Zealand government and New Zealand universities made large increases in fees for students, and limited access to allowances for study.
 These changes attracted much criticism from the NZUSA.
 In the 2005 New Zealand general election the organisation strongly advocated in favour of policies it long held.
 These include reduction of student debt, and universal access to student allowances for full-time students.
 Such policy was supported by many minor parties, including the Greens, New Zealand First and United Future.
 The Fifth Labour Government introduced 0% interest on student loans policy, but the organisation continued to campaign against decreasing access to student allowances and systemic fee increases.

 NZUSA campaigned against the introduction of voluntary student membership (VSM), arguing that students did support compulsory membership of students' associations.
 NZUSA proposed a policy compromise, suggesting a "KiwiSaver style" opt-out arrangement where students would be members unless they explicitly said they did not want to be.
 Although NZUSA had campaigned against VSM for fifteen years, in 2012 all students' associations were required to be voluntary.